sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 Shaders are mini programs that you send to the gpu to perform operations on your data.
 There are 3 main types of shader: vertex, fragment, and compute.
 There are others such as geometry shaders, but they're more of an advanced topic.
 For now we're just going to use vertex, and fragment shaders.

 ## Vertex, fragment.. what are those?
 A vertex is a point in 3d space (can also be 2d).
-These vertices are then bundle in groups of 2s to form lines and/or 3s to form triangles.
+These vertices are then bundled in groups of 2s to form lines and/or 3s to form triangles.

 <img src="./tutorial3-pipeline-vertices.png" />